Hicham2012/Drag-and-Drop-Inputs/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+However, we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+Check out the [React documentation](https://reactjs.org/) to learn React.

 ## Process
 ### Figma
-I started by sketching on an piece of paper then making wireframes on Figma
+I started by sketching on a piece of paper and then making wireframes on Figma
 ![DesktopWireframe - 1](https://github.com/Hicham2012/Drag-and-Drop-Inputs/assets/99765449/bef2422b-9dd5-45f6-8b4f-31a939cd0eda)

 After visualizing the main idea, I switched to organizing the design system and prototyping.